How to Install R on Mac

 That means the installation of R is successful.

-To quit R, you have to. call the quit function by typing the q() in the console and hit the return key.
+To quit R, you have to. call the quit function by typing the q() in the console and hitting the return key.

 How to Install RStudio on Mac

-To install RStudio in Mac For Free, you have to download it from the website first.
+- To install RStudio on Mac For Free, download it from the website first.

-Go to the rstudio.com and click on the Free RStudio Desktop, which is free under Open Source License.
+- Go to rstudio.com and click on the Free RStudio Desktop, free under Open Source License.

-Then click on Download RStudio For Mac button, and it will save the .dmg file on your machine, double-click it to open, and then drag and drop it to your applications folder.
+- Then click the Download RStudio For Mac button to save the .dmg file on your machine, double-click it to open it, and then drag and drop it to your applications folder.

-Now, open the RStudio, and it looks like below.
+- Now, open the RStudio, and it looks like the below.

 To exit RStudio, click “RStudio” in the menu bar, then click “Quit RStudio”.
 Alternatively, use the CMD + Q shortcut.